-It’s easy to think that in today’s digital age your business should be using every single social media channel, but that couldn’t be more wrong.
+It’s easy to think that in today’s digital age your business should be using every single social media channel, but this could in fact be damaging your brand.

-Using every social media channel out there is a waste of your time, we look at what you should concentrate on to better focus your digital marketing activities.
+Using every social media channel out there is a waste of your time.
+This blog post is going to look at what you should concentrate in order to focus your digital marketing activities.

 You Don’t Need To Be On Every Social Platform

 It’s tempting to believe that using every social media channel has to be good for your digital marketing campaign.
 Why do so many of us fall into this trap?
 Perhaps you worry that if you ignore or abandon a platform, you might be missing out on potential business.
 Marketing managers might feel pressured to be active across numerous social channels, but having a weak or unloved presence can actually be more damaging to your brand than no presence at all.

 If you’re going to go social you need to be committed and do it well.
 No half-hearted profiles where you’ve registered then not posted for 6 months, you have to choose your medium wisely, then embrace its community with gusto.